Azure-Samples/resource-manager-powershell-certificate-authentication/README.md

 In some cases, IT admins would like to have the statistics of all azure resources (VMs, Storage Accounts, Databases, App Services) and status information.
 This Windows PowerShell script will help IT admins to get resources info.

 ## Prerequisite
-Install Azure Powershell according to [https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/](https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/)
+Install Azure PowerShell according to [https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/](https://azure.microsoft.com/en-us/documentation/articles/powershell-install-configure/)

 ## Script
 - Save the current Resource Manager authentication information